Social Media. what’s it all about?

 People use and appreciate social media as a commentary on things – like reviews on Amazon or Trip Advisor.

-The most popular social networks
+popular social networks

 On Facebook you accumulate “likes”.
 This is where visitors to the page who are keen to see more of your posts click ‘like’ so that the things you add to your page appear in their newsfeed.